Enwin-A/ZenGarden/README.md

 # ZenGarden
-This project is to promote mindfullness and postivity and meditation by engaging the user to breathe right along with a few tips on how to lead a healthy routine lifestyle.
+This project is to promote mindfullness, postivity and meditation by engaging the user to breathe right along with a few tips on how to lead a healthy routine lifestyle.